root-project/web/blog/_posts/2022-03-01-code-horsepower-f1.md

 [![Debugging example with QtCreator](https://user-images.githubusercontent.com/10653970/155715232-c86cfd3d-2153-454f-a948-ccd9a8595363.png)](https://user-images.githubusercontent.com/10653970/155715232-c86cfd3d-2153-454f-a948-ccd9a8595363.png)

 Side note: if at some point, your *ROOT* script gets very complex long, I recommend instead to use a standalone *C++* application using *CMake*, and link the *ROOT* libraries easily to it, as explained [here](https://root.cern/manual/integrate_root_into_my_cmake_project/#full-example-event-project).

+### GDB pretty printers

+In the debugger, classes such as TString are complex objects where one does not immediately see the string it represents.
+To get a better visual overview, one can deploy the predefined GDB pretty printers embedded in the ROOT project by:

+- Creating a file `~/.gdbinit` with content `add-auto-load-safe-path /path/to/build-root_src-Desktop-Debug/lib/` to avoid a warning with `libCore.so-gdb.py`
+- Going to "Preferences", "Debugger", "GDB", checking "Load system GDB printers" to use the GDB and not the default Qt pretty-printers.

 ### Memory error detection